hexutils/WebEOS/README.md

 1. Display html interactive plots generated with [Plotly](https://plotly.com/).

-1. Password protect individual directories (salt-based hashing but technically brute-forceable if reverse-engineered).
+1. Password protect directories (technically brute-forceable if salt-based hashing is reverse-engineered).

-1. User can make master passwords or passwords that only unlock particular directories.
+1. Owner can make master passwords or passwords that only unlock particular directories.

+1. Owner can produce custom passwords for different guests which unlock unique subsets of directories.

 # Example